Top 10 Greatest World Rally Championship Cars of All Time

 In more than hundred years of rallying, hundreds of different rally cars ran through the special stages all around the world, causing the admiration of spectators and motorsport fans.

-Some cars left their mark with historic wins (Saab 96 or Mini Cooper S at Rallye Monte-Carlo), some were the favourites of the masses (Subaru Impreza 555 or Mitsubishi Lancer Evo), some earned the respect with brutal power (Group B cars), while other were statistically the most successful (Lancia Delta, Ford Focus or Volkswagen Polo).
+Some cars left their mark with historic wins (Saab 96 or Mini Cooper S at Rallye Monte-Carlo), some were the favorites of the masses (Subaru Impreza 555 or Mitsubishi Lancer Evo), some earned the respect with brutal power (Group B cars), while other were statistically the most successful (Lancia Delta, Ford Focus or Volkswagen Polo).
 Here’s the list which brings us the greatest rally cars of all time, with mixed criteria of emotional choices and precise numbers (of wins and titles).

 Lancia Delta Integrale (1987-1993: 46 WRC wins, 6 manufacturers’ and 4 drivers’ titles)